eagles-project/skywalker/docs/api.md

     ```
 === "Fortran"
     ```
     !
+Iterates over the inputs and outputs in an ensemble, making them available ! one at a time for computation.
+This function returns true once for each ! member of an ensemble and false once the ensemble's members have been ! traversed.
+Use it as a predicate in a do while loop in which inputs and ! outputs are processed.
-Iterates over the members of the ensemble, returning the input and output ! data structures for the next member. function ensemble_next(ensemble, input, output) result(next)
+    function ensemble_next(ensemble, input, output) result(next)
       class(ensemble_t), intent(in) :: ensemble
       type(input_t), intent(out)    :: input